 3.2 Functional Properties

 Functional properties provide further insight into the handling and performance of the powder.
 The flowability value (5.40) indicates extremely poor flow behaviour, which consistent with the high angle of repose observed.
-The carrr index (81.44%) is exceptionally high compared to tye acceptable range (<15% for excellent flow and <25% for good flow), indicating very high compressibility and cohesiveness.
-Similar findings have been reported for fibrous food powders, where carr index values are attributed to inter-particle friction and electrostatic interaction (Pugliese et al., 2017).
+The Carrr index (81.44%) is exceptionally high compared to tye acceptable range (<15% for excellent flow and <25% for good flow), indicating very high compressibility and cohesiveness.
+Similar findings have been reported for fibrous food powders, where Carr index values are attributed to inter-particle friction and electrostatic interaction (Pugliese et al., 2017).

 The water absorption capacity (0.6 g/g) is a significant positive attribute.
-This moderate value indicates the powder can absorb and retain water effectively, which is beneficial for animal feed applications.
+This moderate value indicates that the powder can absorb and retain water effectively, which is beneficial for animal feed applications.
 Water absorption enhances feed palatability and facilitates microbial activity in the rumen, leading to improved digestion and nutrient utilization.
 Previous studies on jackfruit by-products have reported similar hydration properties due to the presence of dietary fiber and polysaccharides (Rahman et al., 2021).
 Compared to highly starchy materials, the moderate water absorption observed in this study prevents excessive swelling and stickiness, ensuring better handling and feed consistency.
 Table 2 shows the functional properties of jackfruit waste powder.

 TABLE 2 | Functional properties of A. heterophyllus waste powder